sipgate/docs/docs/rest-api/authentication.md

 ![Login screen](../img/login_screen.png)

 If successfully authenticated, the user will be asked to grant the requested access scopes.
-Note that the user needs to give his grant only once as long as the scopes do not change.
+Note that the user needs to grant access only once as long as the scopes do not change.

 ![Grant screen](../img/grant_screen.png)